conan-io/docs/reference/commands/lock/upgrade.rst

   }

-The command will upgrade existing locked references that matches the same package name with versions that matches the version ranges provided by required arguments.
+The command will upgrade existing locked references that match the same package name with versions that match the version ranges provided by required arguments.

-``conan lock upgrade`` command may also be able to upgrade ``requires``, ``build_requires``, ``python_requires`` from a conanfile.
+The ``conan lock upgrade`` command may also be able to upgrade ``requires``, ``build_requires``, ``python_requires`` from a conanfile.
 This use case enhances the functionality of version ranges.

-Lets consider the following conanfile:
+Let's consider the following conanfile:

 .. code-block:: python